jenkinsci/mac-plugin/README.md

 <img src="https://zupimages.net/up/21/47/zrdb.png" width="800"/>

-This functionality was developed to fix [JENKINS-66374](https://issues.jenkins.io/browse/JENKINS-66374)
+This functionality has been developed to fix [JENKINS-66374](https://issues.jenkins.io/browse/JENKINS-66374)

 sudoers file on the Mac must be updated to add sudo NOPASSWD on all commands needed to create the user with dscl (see [Configure a Jenkins User](#configure-a-jenkins-user)).